 Unique to non-heme iron is that the amount of absorbed iron can be modified markedly by components of food ingested in combination.
 Dietary factors, which increase the absorption of non-heme iron as much as four-fold, are vitamin C and heme iron present in meat, chicken, and fish.
 As the quantities of these substances in a meal increase, absorption also increases.
 If these enhancing products are not present in a meal, the absorption of non-heme iron is very low.
 However, new information emphasizes the complexity of non-heme iron in food, and the apparent stability of some non-heme iron sources such as ferritin found in food, from which sources iron seems to be well absorbed (e.g., soybeans and other legumes).
 Foods rich in the minerals that compete with iron for transport (e.g., zinc, calcium, and manganese) may decrease iron availability.
-In addition, there are a multitude of inhibitors that decrease non-heme iron availability.
 Table 10 provides a list of enhancers and inhibitors for iron absorption.
 Absorption of non-heme iron in the iron-deficient individual may be as much as 20% when enhancers are abundant.
 A meal lacking enhancers and/or containing high levels of inhibitors, reduces non-heme absorption to 2%.